 See additional details for Chase Sapphire Reserve®

 Second, be aware that some cards will waive the annual fee for the first year.
-One example of this is the Capital One® Venture® Rewards Credit Card, which charges $0 intro for first year; $95 after that.
+One example of this is the Capital One® Venture® Rewards Credit Card, which charges $95.

 On top of that, many high-end travel cards come with good or excellent sign-up bonuses.
 So when you’re doing the math on whether a card’s fee is worth it, think on an ongoing basis.